 - Consistent with best practices, funding will support Housing First units and, where appropriate, transitional housing programming in Niagara.
-These critical programs aim to increase housing stability, and reduce reliance on emergency shelters. - Funded services will also include case management to assist clients with access to medical needs, supports related to mental health, substance use, and crisis intervention.
-Coordinated Access to these resources is another key component in Niagara's work associated with Built for Zero. - Landlord engagement, to assist in finding community-based units, is also addressed in this category.
+These critical programs aim to increase housing stability, and reduce reliance on emergency shelters. - Funded services will also include case management to assist clients with access to medical care, and supports related to mental health, substance use, and crisis intervention.
+Coordinated Access to these resources is another key component in Niagara's work associated with Built for Zero.